Shashank-Holla/diffusion-controlnet-sag/README.md

 ### 4.2.
 By adding ControlNet- Canny conditioning

 Below is the control image used.
 Edge map is fed as the conditioning image for stable diffusion.

 | Control Image                 | Extracted features for spatial context |
 | ----------------------------- | -------------------------------------- |
 | ![img_10](results/MR_p10.png) | ![img_11](results/MR_p11.png)          |

+Images with pop-art style shows the style did not exist in the base Stable Diffusion model and is added with the new weights and the newly added word ```<pop-art>```.
+These images also shows how the model performs when the scale of controlNet conditioning is varied.

+The second image has ```controlnet_cond_scale``` of 1.0 and closely follows the edge structure of the conditioning image.

 | Prompt Type                                                                                     | Prompt                                                                                                                                                          | Generated Image             |
 | ----------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------- |